mrelectron/mrelectron.github.com/source/_posts/2011-12-14-sopa-redaction-and-censorship.markdown

 title: "SOPA - Redaction &amp; Censorship"
 date: 2011-12-14 16:02
 comments: true
-categories:
+categories: babysteps
-- tinysteps
 description: "SOPA censorship and Big Media"
-keywords: "SOPA"
+keywords: "SOPA, babysteps"
 ---

 Below is a censored version of my previous [post][002] on George Carlin.
 It has been censored, in protest of a bill that gives any corporation and the US government the power to censor the internet--a bill that could pass THIS WEEK.
 To see the uncensored text, and to stop internet censorship, visit: